dangrier/alien/README.md

 # Alien

-Alien probes your endpoints, and exposes probe results as Prometheus metrics.
+*Alien probes your endpoints (and exposes probe results as Prometheus metrics)*

 ## License